Mjvdg/simplesteer/backend/README.md

 ## Getting Started

-1) Replace the following with your token: _REPLACE-WITH-UBLOX-ASSISTNOW-TOKEN_
+1) Replace "_REPLACE-WITH-UBLOX-ASSISTNOW-TOKEN_" with your ublox token in config.js